mboecasse/pse-platform-integration/PSE-Platform-Progress.md

 ## 📝 SESSION NOTES

 ### Important Context for Next Session:
+- **Lambda Code Location**: lambda-functions/pse-platform-data-bridge/ (local only, not in GitHub)
+  - To deploy: cd to directory, run `npm install` then `./deploy.sh`
+  - Contains full implementation with 8 operations
 - **PHASE 1 COMPLETE!** ✅ All 5 items done (100%)
 - Two systems can coexist with proper namespace separation
 - Key findings: